 My favorite exhibits

 My favorite exhibits at the museum are the 20th Century Americans and Contemporary Art.
-The 20th Century Americans exhibit is awesome, as there are a lot of familiar faces (the photo of Buddy Holly inspired this post here).
+The 20th Century Americans exhibit is awesome, as there are a lot of familiar faces.
 The Contemporary Art exhibit is very colorful and has many different mediums of art that go beyond simple oil on canvas.
 Just a warning on the Contemporary Art exhibit- it can be very easy to accidentally set off a security alarm with a blindness cane, if the cane crosses any of the lines on the floor.

 I love visiting this museum, and consider it one of my favorite Smithsonians.
 That says a lot about how accessible Smithsonian museums are for people with low vision, because even though there is a high emphasis on visual art, I don’t feel left out at all because of my low vision.
 I highly recommend visiting!